 - CURRENT: From mid September through the end of October 2019: 33.3% transfer bonus (which brings the rate to 1,000 Capital One miles = 1,000 Qantas miles)

 The Capital One® Venture® Rewards Credit Card has a sign up bonus offer of 50,000 miles for spending $3,000 within three months.
 Category bonuses are 10 Capital One miles per dollar spent at hotels.com through January 2020 and 2x on everything else.
 You’ll also get $100 in the form of a statement credit to cover a Global Entry or TSA Pre✓ application fee.
 The $95 annual fee is waived for the first year.

 The no-annual fee Capital One® VentureOne® Rewards Card comes with a sign up bonus offer of 20,000 miles for spending $1,000 within three months.
 Like it’s more expensive counterpart, the VentureOne card also earns 10x on hotels.com through January 2020.
 But it earns just 1.25x on all other purchases.

-Capital One® Spark® Miles for Business offers a 50,000 mile sign up bonus for spending $4,500 within three months.
+Capital One® Spark® Miles for Business offers a jumbo 200,000 mile sign up bonus for spending a total of $50,000 within three months.
+That bonus broken into two tiers: the first 50,000 bonus miles is unlocked after spending $5,000 in three months, and the remaining 150,000 bonus miles you’ll receive once you spent the full $50,000 within six months.
 You’ll earn 2x on all purchases, get a $100 statement credit for Global Entry or TSA Pre✓, and avoid the $95 annual for the first year as it’s waived.